Code-Institute-Submissions/ecommerce-project/README.md

     1. Open terminal in cloud9
     2. Then type sudo pip3 install stripe
     3. wait for stripe to install
-    4. Type
+    4. Then i typed in "pip3 freeze > requirments.txt"

                          To install django 1.11

     1. I opened a terminal
     2. Then I typed in sudo pip3 install django==1.11
-    3. It then installed.
+    3. It then installed the packages
+    4. Then i typed in "pip3 freeze > requirments.txt"